kube-rs/website/docs/controllers/object.md

 ### Partially-typed Resource

-A very special-case setup where we specify a subset of the normal typed information, and allows tighter control over memory characteristics, and deserialization cost of the program, but at the cost of more `struct` code.

-!!! warning "Better methods available for improving memory characteristics"

-    Because almost all methods on Kubernetes objects such as [PodSpec] are wrapped in `Option`s, as long as unnecessary properties are unset before passing them to a [reflector], similar memory reductions can be achieved.
-One method is to use [Event::modify] chained onto the watcher stream.
-See the [pod_reflector](https://github.com/kube-rs/kube/blob/05b48cf61a4b55948274d4cfadd26255e026cec4/examples/pod_reflector.rs#L31-L38) for details.

-    Because of these advances, the partially-typed resource pattern is not recommended.

-It is similar to [DynamicObject] (above) in that [Object] is another umbrella container for arbitrary Kubernetes resources, and also requires you to discover or hard-code an [ApiResource] for extra type information to be queriable.
+You can __partially implement structs__ for an existing resource.
+This can be to manually control memory characteristic, deserialization parameters, or api parameters.
+It is done by using [Object] on an incomplete struct and supplying an existing [ApiResource].

+This can be a quick way to control memory use, or to shield your app against the full api surface or versions of a quickly moving CRD.

+!!! note "Memory Optimizations"

+    An easier way to control memory use of stores is via [[optimization#Pruning Fields]].

-Here is an example of handwriting a new implementation of [Pod] by overriding its **spec** and **status** and placing it inside [Object], then **stealing** its type information:
+As an **example**; a handwritten implementation of [Pod] by overriding its **spec** and **status** and placing it inside [Object], then **stealing** its type information from `k8s-openapi`:

 ```rust
 use kube::api::{Api, ApiResource, NotUsed, Object};